ColeVahey/mult/README.md

 takes a bit of setup, but works fine.

 ### Requirements.
 Mult runs on Mac(OSX) and Linux.
-A text editor like Vim or Nano will be needed for the install.
-You also need to be on a system with multiple users for this to have any use.
+You also need to be on a system with multiple users for Mult to have any use.

 ### Installing Mult.
 Mult is an Instant Message program for 2 users.
-For the sake of this installation, you will be `user1` and the person you chat with will be called `user2`.
-First, open the /etc/group file as an admin. `vi /etc/group` Put `user1` and `user2` together. `user1:x:1000:user2` `user2:x:1001:user1` Next, go back to .mult and edit the `bashrcsetup` file `vi bashrcsetup`.
-Once you're inside, edit the part that says `user2` to say their user name.
-Next, edit the `receive` file to do the same thing.
-After that, vi the 'cleanup' file to change the last user2 part to the user you will be communicating with.
-Then, run the `setup.py` file. `bash setup` Once this is done, go back to your home directory. `cd ~` and edit the `.alert` file so you can change the final `user2` part.
-After this, source your .bashrc file, `source .bashrc`.
-Once these steps are done for both users, you're set!
+The first step in the installation is sourcing the `initialsetup` file using `. initialsetup` in this directory.
+Once that is done, you need to source your .bashrc file, `source .bashrc` and you'll be ready to go!
 Type 'mult' from the command line to access the chat.
+Chat history can be accessed in your ~/.mult/.history.txt file.